jacebrowning/template-python/README.md

 [![Build Status](http://img.shields.io/travis/jacebrowning/template-python/master.svg)](https://travis-ci.org/jacebrowning/template-python)

 This is a template for a typical Python library following modern packaging conventions.
-It utilizes popular libraries alongside Make, Graphviz, and Pandoc to fully automate all development and deployment tasks.
+It utilizes popular libraries alongside Make, Pandoc, and Graphviz to fully automate all development and deployment tasks.

 A live demo of this template: [jacebrowning/template-python-demo](https://github.com/jacebrowning/template-python-demo)